Daydreaming: Attentional cycling

+Visualizing social scenarios

 Daydreaming can also be used to imagine social situations.
-Humans are naturally oriented to be social in behavior and actively seek the approval and company of others.
 Social daydreaming is imagining past social occurrences and future events and conversations.
 According to research, daydreaming and social cognition have strong overlapping similarities when activated portions of the brain are observed.
 These findings indicate that daydreaming is an extension of the brain's experience of social cognition.
 This is likely because daydreams are often focused on the mental representations of social events, experiences, and people.

-It was also observed that a large portion of implicitly occurring daydreams, approximately 71%, were social.
-According to recent research, it was also found that positive rumination caused increases in the imagining of positive future events.
-Negative rumination caused an increase in thoughts of negative future events in depressed individuals but did not cause a significant increase in thoughts of negative future events in those who were not depressed.
+The correlation between social daydreaming and positive social relationships suggests that daydreaming about close others can enhance social well-being, reduce loneliness, and increase relationship satisfaction.
+Recent studies indicate that social daydreaming serves immediate socio-emotional regulation purposes, particularly in fostering feelings of love and connection, suggesting its adaptive role in achieving goals.